 21st Century Community Learning Centers

-The Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) initiative is the only federal funding source dedicated exclusively to supporting local afterschool, before-school and summer learning programs.
-The program serves more than 1.5 million youth and their families, through grants awarded by state education agencies.
+The Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) initiative is the only federal funding source dedicated exclusively to supporting quality, local afterschool, before-school and summer learning programs.
+The program serves nearly 1.4 million youth and their families, through grants awarded by state education agencies.
 Each state receives funds based on its share of Title I funding for low-income students.
-Grants support local schools and community based organizations that provide afterschool and summer learning programs to students attending high-poverty, low-performing schools.
+Grants are managed at the state level and support local schools, community based organizations, faith-based organizations, charter schools, park and recreation departments and more, that provide afterschool and summer learning programs to students attending high-poverty, low-performing schools.
 21st CCLC was reauthorized in 2015 as part of the Every Student Succeeds Act (ESSA).
 Programs support:

 ESSA Background and Toolkit.
 The Every Student Succeeds Act (ESSA) includes 21st CCLC as well as a host of other important funding streams and policies that support quality afterschool programs.
 An ESSA Toolkit helps advocates understand the law and the opportunities within to support afterschool.
 View 21st CCLC legislative language (see pages 233 through 244 of the legislation).